lutzh/awesome-event-driven-architecture/README.md

 <!-- omit in toc -->
 # Awesome Event-Driven Architecture [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of awesome articles and resources to learn about event-driven architecture.
+ Event-driven architecture is a software architecture approach where services collaborate by publishing and subscribing to events.
+This eliminates runtime coupling of services.

 <!-- omit in toc -->
 ## Contents